West (band)

+The group changed their name to West. before the 10th anniversary of their debut.
+Their new name was announced through an online stream on October 18, 2023.
+A period (.) in the new name is added to "declare" that they are (people from) the west (Kansai), and that "though it's a small dot, it's filled with infinite possibilities".

 Members

 Created based on the official website profile and sorted after birthdays.
 The member colors are used in costumes, CDs, albums, DVDs jackets, and TV shows.

 History

 Debut

 At the 2013-2014 Johnny's Countdown Live held at Tokyo Dome from December 31, 2013, to January 1, 2014, the four members, Daiki Shigeoka, Junta Nakama, Akito Kiriyama, and Nozomu Kotaki announced the group's debut and the debut CD.
 It was a sudden announcement that the four members got the approval from Johnny Kitagawa, the president of the agency, and decided to announce 30 minutes before the appearance on the stage.
-Initially, the group's name was supposed to be Johnny's WEST 4.
+Initially, the group's name was supposed to be West 4.
 However, they later found that having the number "4" in their name was inappropriate due to the Japanese superstition that the number was unlucky.
-Therefore, they changed to the name "Johnny's WEST."
+Therefore, they changed to the name "West."
 The four members directly asked Johnny Kitagawa to add three more members, namely, Takahiro Hamada, Tomohiro Kamiyama, and Ryusei Fujii.
-After getting his approval, Johnny's WEST became a seven-member group.
+After getting his approval, West became a seven-member group.

 Their first leading play, "Naniwa Samurai Hello TOKYO!! (なにわ侍 ハローTOKYO!!)," was held at the Nissay Theatre from February 5 to 28, 2014.
-At the rehearsal on February 5, the first day of the play, Takahiro Hamada, Tomohiro Kamiyama, and Ryusei Fujii joined as new members and announced that seven members would debut as Johnny's WEST.
+At the rehearsal on February 5, the first day of the play, Takahiro Hamada, Tomohiro Kamiyama, and Ryusei Fujii joined as new members and announced that seven members would debut as West.
 It was also revealed that initial four members persuaded Johnny Kitagawa to let the other three join the group.
 In the performances that followed, the group revealed that the group evolved from having four members to seven members.
+The band performerd "Mou 1% (Another 1%)", a song for the Japanese dub of The Lego Ninjago Movie.

 The debut single, "Eejanaika (ええじゃないか)," was released on April 23, 2014.